Why Start a Virginia LLC?

 Create an Operating Agreement

 A kind of "instruction manual" that explains how you'll run your business, an LLC Operating Agreement outlines how decisions will be made, how the business is divided among members and what will happen if a member leaves the company.

 Some states require companies to create this document.
 You're not legally required to have a Virginia Operating Agreement, but it’s a good idea to have one to protect your business from any future changes and events.

 If your business operates in another state and you want to expand into Virginia—or vice versa—you’ll need to form a Foreign LLC.

 Helpful Resources from the Virginia State Corporation Commission

 You’ll find plenty more insight and guidance on the other pages of this guide, including:

-How to search the Virginia business registry of the VA State Corporation Commission and find the right name.
-Includes information on naming rules, fictitious names, reserving a Virginia LLC name and more.
+How to search the state business registry and find the right name.
+Includes information on naming rules, assumed names, reserving a business name and more.

-How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both federal and Virginia rules.
-Includes details of Employee Identification Numbers (EINs), Virginia and federal business licenses, Virginia Annual Reports and more.
+Details the various fees you’ll need to pay, and the state and federal requirements you’ll need to meet.
+Includes information about Employer Identification Numbers (EINs), state and federal business licenses, public information reports and more.

 Covers the various taxes you’ll have to pay to the state and federal governments.
 Includes details about state taxes such as sales and franchise, and federal taxes such as income and self-employment.